MIV-XJTU/JanusVLN/README.md

 3、**Collected Trajectory Data**

 We provide pre-collected observation-action trajectory data for training.
 R2R and RxR are collected following VLN-CE.
 ScaleVLN is collected following StreamVLN.
-DAgger data is collected using [JanusVLN (R2R-CE & RxR-CE)]().
+DAgger data is collected using [JanusVLN_Base](https://www.modelscope.cn/models/misstl/JanusVLN_Base).
 Note: It is best to collect DAgger data using your own base model.
-Download the collected trajectory data from [Hugging Face]() and extract it to the `data/trajectory_data/` directory.
+Download the collected trajectory data from [ModelScope](https://www.modelscope.cn/datasets/misstl/JanusVLN_Trajectory_Data) and extract it to the `data/trajectory_data/` and `data/dagger_data/` directory.

 Your final folder structure should look like this:
 ```bash